The Ikea SYMFONISK E1744 remote control is actually intended to control the SYMFONISK WiFi speaker from Ikea.

 Register dimmer to zigbee2mqtt

-- Briefly press 4x in a row
+• Briefly press 4x in a row

 You can track the status of the connection process in the zigbee2mqtt log.

-Log in to the NodeRed configuration interface
+Log into the NodeRed configuration interface

-Before you can edit your NodeRed configuration you must - if activated - first log in to the NodeRed configuration interface.
+Before you can edit your NodeRed configuration, you must - if activated - first log into the NodeRed configuration interface.

 Import node code

 After that, all you have to do is import the NodeCode linked below into your NodeRed environment.
-Information on how to import NodeRed code can be found in the article NodeRed - Import and export node code .
+Information on how to import NodeRed code can be found in the article NodeRed - import and export node code .

 As always, you can find the NodeRed code in the Nerdiy Git repository under the following link:

 Of course you still have to adapt the code to your remote control.
-In order for this to work correctly, you still have to enter the IEEE address or the "friendly name" in the Node Red code.
+To ensure that it works correctly, you must enter the IEEE address or the "friendly name" in the Node Red code.

 In order for the update function to work via the Node Red Dashboard, you must also enter the address here in the marked area.

-In the following category I have also listed other Zigbee devices which can be controlled or read with the Node Red code offered there.
+In the following category I have also listed other Zigbee devices which can be controlled or read out with the Node Red code offered there.

-More related articles
+More articles on the topic

 External links: